d4ndo/pass2gorilla/README.md

 ./pass2gorilla.sh ./password-store > /mnt/ramdisk/in.csv
 ```

-After that import the csv file to password-gorilla and delete the csv file:
+Import the csv file to password-gorilla and delete the csv file:

 ```bash
 sudo rm /mnt/ramdisk/in.csv